 Whenever an object is meshed, either with imodmesh or through this interface, the options used to mesh the object are stored in the model, and their values will be displayed when this panel is opened.
 This makes it easy to remesh objects without having to remember exactly what options were used previously.
 On the right, the "Tol" and "Z inc" settings reflects the values entered with the -R and -i options to imodmesh.
 On the right, the "Cap" checkbox indicates that the -C option was used for the vesicle object, and the "Tube" selection and the diameter are shown for the microtubule object.
 When the "Make Mesh" button is pressed, the meshing process is started in a separate thread so that you can continue working in 3dmod while the mesh is being computed.

 If you do mesh with imodmesh while you are modeling in 3dmod, be sure to save the model, run imodmesh, then immediately load the model back into 3dmod with the Reload Model entry in the File menu.

 To display a scale bar in any of the image windows, or in the Model View window, select the Scale Bar entry from either the Edit menu of the Info window or the View menu of the Model View window.
 The following dialog will appear.

 Scale bars will be drawn in the various windows as long as the dialog is open and Draw scale bars is checked.
 You can select whether the bars will be white or black in the image windows; the bar will always be white in the Model View window if the background there is black.
 The various controls allow you to adjust the size, location, and orientation of the bars.
-At the bottom is a list of the scale bar sizes in the various kinds of windows; you will need to record this information when you take a snapshot.
+At the bottom is a list of the scale bar sizes in the various kinds of windows.
+If the Draw labels option is unchecked, you will need to record this information when you take a snapshot.